pyarmak/entrada-1x-docs/user/docs/courses/create.md

 * Course Code: This will display as part of the course identification visible to users on individual learning event pages and will also be used in the list of event from the Learning Events tab.
 The course code is also used in the breadcrumbs when you are managing courses and their different pages so codes should be logical.
 * Course Colour: The selected colour will be used to identify learning events that are a part of this course on the learner calendar.
 (You can further customize the colour of specific events when you create them.)
 * Course Type: This presently creates metadata.
 It doesn’t impact the course template or anything else.
+* Curriculum Tracks - Curriculum Track options will only display if you have curriculum tracks built within an organisation.
+These can be configured through Manage Curriculum.
+Assigning a course to a curriculum track allows you to identify those courses that share characteristics (e.g. help prepare learner for a specific program, provide a minor, etc.)
 * Reminder Notifications:  This is specific to faculty teaching events in the course and allows you to choose whether or not to enable email notifications for this course.
-Through the database you can set when and how often email reminders about teaching responsibilities are sent out.
+Through the database/settings table you can set when and how often email reminders about teaching responsibilities are sent out.
 * Course Permissions: An open course will allow all logged in users to access it.
 If you attach the course to a community or course website you'll be able to set permissions for the course website as well.
 * Audience Sync: Choose whether or not to automatically sync your audience with the LDAP server.